Andrew-Willms/CyberCavs-Scouting-System/README.md

 &nbsp;

-The primary components are listed below:
+The components of the CCSS are listed below:

 - GameMaker: A cross-platform desktop app enabling the specification of custom data collection interfaces and schemas.